 These Australian Open betting tips can help punters find and choose the type of bet that they believe would give them the best chance of claiming real winnings.

 Looking to place any kind of bet on the Australian Open?
 Look no further than our list of the best sports betting sites online.

-BetEasy.com.au: They may be one of the new faces in the Australian sports betting landscape, but BetEasy have made great inroads to making sure tennis is one of their showpiece betting markets.
-Promotions for all the big slams go up weeks in advance of the tournament and their markets run as deep as anyone’s, making it a viable option for anyone looking to invest on tennis.
+It may be one of the new faces in the Australian sports betting landscape, but Neds has made great inroads to making sure tennis is one of its showpiece betting markets.
+Promotions for all the big events go up weeks in advance of the tournament and the markets run as deep as anyone’s, making it a viable option for every punter looking to invest on tennis.

-Ladbrokes.com.au: Considering the game of tennis began in the land of England it is only fitting that we include one of the country’s biggest bookmakers, Ladbrokes.
-Ladbrokes have a great commitment to the game given they have Grand Slam markets up months in advance as well as all the challenger and tour events to go with it.
+Considering the game of lawn tennis began in England, it is only fitting that we include one of the country’s biggest bookmakers.
+Ladbrokes as a great commitment to the game and has Grand Slam tennis betting markets up months in advance of each major tournament.

 Australian Open history

 First held in 1905, the Australian Open takes place over the last two weeks of January in the city anecdotally referred to as the sporting capital of the world, Melbourne.

 The tournament was played in different cities around the country on grass before it moved to the Rebound Ace hardcourts of Flinders Park (now Melbourne Park) in 1988.
 The Australian Open has also featured Plexicushion (2008-2019) and GreenSet (2020-) surfaces.

 The money from the tournament is distributed equally between the men and the women.